 You can also find more Kid Inventor’s Day activity ideas here.

 You may choose to use the calendar to plan your activities each month and develop themes around each of the days or a combination of days.
 The last two weeks of January includes National LEGO Day, National Puzzle Day, and Inspire Your Heart with Art Day.
 Plan a Craft Week for your program, where kids can design and color their own puzzles, build their creativity with LEGOand other building blocks, and other fun artistic craft ideas.

 If you are just looking for some filler ideas or last minute ideas, refer to the calendar on any particular day and come up with a quick lesson or activity related to the daily holiday or observance.
 Some of these can even be used for brain breaks.

 On pages 2 & 3, you will find an activity suggestion for each holiday and observance under the Activity Ideas section.

 If you see a URL under the Activity Ideas section, that means the observance is listed on our Daily Holidays page.
 Visit that link (PDF includes clickable links) to find products and items that would work great for an activity.

 We’ve also shared some specific ideas as a guide.
 For example, January 14th is National Dress Up Your Pet Day.
 You may be thinking, how can I turn this into an activity for my program?
-We love this idea from Crafty Kate to create Party Animals using photos of your pets and kraft cards.
+We love this idea to create Party Animals using photos of your pets and kraft cards.
 This also goes perfectly with National Hat Day on January 15th – kids can wear their own party hats too!

 Weekly & Monthly Observances